AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/getting_started.rst

 - :option:`--target` selects the execution environment that will know how to produce execution traces, such as <target>-gnatemu for emulated configurations.
-Not providing this option requests instrumented execution on the native platform, using very system specific means available in only few configurations.
+Not providing this option requests instrumented execution on the native platform, supported for example on x86 or x86_64 Linux using an instrumented version of `valgrind`.

-- :option:`--kernel` is necessary for cross configurations where an operating system kernel such as VxWorks is required to load and launch your applicative modules on top of the bare machine execution environment.
+- :option:`--kernel` is necessary for cross configurations where an operating system kernel is needed to load and launch your applicative modules on top of the bare machine execution environment.
+This is typically required for VxWorks targets, supported on top of |gem| and where the provided kernel needs to have been augmented with a |gcp| dedicated module to help identify the address at which your programs are loaded.

 - :option:`--level` specifies the coverage criterion to be assessed (:option:`=stmt`, :option:`=stmt+decision`, or :option:`=stmt+mcdc` for
-  source levels; :option:`=insn` or :option:`=branch` for object levels)
+  source coverage criteria; :option:`=insn` or :option:`=branch` for object coverage crtieria)

-- :option:`--annotate` specifies the desired output report format (synthetic list of coverage violations, text or html annotated sources, ...)
+- :option:`--annotate` specifies the desired output report format (:option:`=report` for a synthetic list of coverage violations, :option:`=xcov` for annotated sources in text format, :option:`=html` for annotated sources in in html format, with colors and a toplevel index, ...)

 - :option:`--scos` is specific to the source level criteria, to convey the so called `Source Coverage Obligations` (statements, decisions, ...) to be